Sourav-121/Student-Performance-Tracker-in-Competitive-Programming/README.md

 ## Limitations:
-  - ### **System Integration**: It is a technical barrier.
+  - ### **System Integration**:
+    It is a technical barrier.
 Integrating diverse data sources may increase technical challenges
-  - ### **Technological Constrains**: The tools, programming languages ​​or platforms we are using may have limitations that prevent us from implementing some advanced features or functionality.
+  - ### **Technological Constrains**:
+     The tools, programming languages ​​or platforms we are using may have limitations that prevent us from implementing some advanced features or functionality.
-  - ### **System Integration**: It is the most hard task in this project.
+  - ### **System Integration**:
+    It is the most hard task in this project.
-  - ### **Dependency on External Platforms**:System performance depends on the availability and reliability of external competitive programming platforms.
+  - ### **Dependency on External Platforms**:
+    System performance depends on the availability and reliability of external competitive programming platforms.
 Any changes or interruptions in this platform may affect system performance.
-  - ### **Scalability Issues**:As the number of users and amount of data increases, the system may face scalability challenges.
+  - ### **Scalability Issues**:
+    As the number of users and amount of data increases, the system may face scalability challenges.
 Ensuring that the system can handle increasing numbers of users and large datasets without compromising performance is critical.
-  - ### **Real-Time Data Accuracy**:The accuracy of performance data depends on the timely and reliable retrieval of information from integrated platforms.
+  - ### **Real-Time Data Accuracy**:
+    The accuracy of performance data depends on the timely and reliable retrieval of information from integrated platforms.
 Delays or errors in data synchronization can affect the accuracy and usefulness of the system.
-  - ### **Data Security**:Handling sensitive data such accounts of different platforms which may limit the scope of our analysis.
+  - ### **Data Security**:
+    Handling sensitive data such accounts of different platforms which may limit the scope of our analysis.

 ---